tavrelkate/json-logic-rb/README.md

 ### 	Enable JsonLogic Semantics (optional)
-Enable semantics to mirror JsonLogic’s comparison/truthiness in Ruby.
+Enable semantics to mirror JsonLogic’s comparison and truthiness in Ruby.

 See [§JsonLogic Semantic](#jsonlogic-semantic) for details.